-The IVR (or Automatic Voice Response) is a telephone system that lets callers interact with your company through either touch tone (using numbers on your phone) or speech recognition that despite their often bad reputation, they can be a very useful tool.
+The call centre IVR (or Automatic Voice Response) is a telephone system that lets callers interact with your company through either touch-tone (using numbers on your phone) or speech recognition that despite their often bad reputation, they can be a very useful tool.

 There are often hundreds or thousands of staff that whilst they all work in the call centre itself, they are placed in different teams.

 The teams are determined by the type of training the call centre agent has received as well as the level of experience they have.